mainmatter/mainmatter.com/_videos/2021-05-28-built-to-last-roman-leuprecht.md

   importance of getting feedback early on in the development process.

 description:
-  Simplabs' founder Marco Otte-Witte talks with Roman Leuprecht, co-founder of Uniki.
+  simplabs' founder Marco Otte-Witte talks with Roman Leuprecht, co-founder of Uniki.
 The IT solution develops a cloud-based app platform that makes it possible to get secure global access to numerous cloud applications.